 The beach also features several concession stands and even a tennis court.
 When you’re done, you’ll be steps away from the Ala Moana Shopping Center.
 The largest open-air mall in the United States, Ala Moana Shopping Center is the perfect place to unload some dinero on all the latest fashions.

-Best places to stay on Oahu for sightseeing
+Best places to stay for sightseeing

-If you’re looking to explore other areas of Oahu in depth, there are also clusters of accommodations on the North Shore, Leeward Coast, and Windward Coast.
+If you’re looking to explore other areas of Oahu in-depth, there are also clusters of accommodations on the North Shore, Leeward Coast, and Windward Coast.

 With its vintage-style accommodations, the Surfjack Hotel & Swim Club is one of Oahu’s coolest hotels on Oahu.
 The boutique hotel reminisces of 1960s Hawaii, offering rooms with private balconies and ensuite bathrooms.